israellias/cities/README.md

 And then initialize the database in another shell

     $ docker-compose exec cities python manage.py migrate
+    $ docker-compose restart django-q

-The application is ready to receive requests on port 8000
+The second command will ensure that the scheduler has their migrations loaded The application is ready to receive requests on port 8000